 “A man’s meat, I know.
 Now where’s his soup?”

 Giving Mair a chance to respond to the man’s attentions, Rani crossed the room, pausing by the door to the inner chamber and catching her breath, the better to hear the conversation within.
 She recognized Hal’s voice immediately, knowing well its serious, earnest tones.
-The response, though, was not the ancient Holy Father’s.
+But the response, was not made by the ancient Holy Father.
 It was a younger man, a strident man.
-Rani knew that she had heard that voice before; she knew that she’d met the speaker.
+Rani knew she had heard that voice before.
+She’d met the speaker.
 She started to turn to Farsobalinti to inquire about his identity, but the door to the inner chamber crashed open.

 “Go ahead,” Mair said, her smile for Farsobalinti alone.
 “The king asked for you, not for a dark-haired Touched girl.”
 Rani almost snorted; the young knight did not even wait for the inner door to close before he sidled closer to Mair.
 Rani’s belly flipped as she watched Mair raise a hand to straighten the nobleman’s band of mourning, but she forced herself to set aside the picture of Mair’s fingers on the man’s firm arm, of Farso’s widening smile.
 Rani did not have time to speculate on what the couple did in the shadows.

 Instead, she focused on the room in front of her.
-Orsi – Orsomalanu – Rani reminded herself, held the door open.
-The boy cleared his throat before addressing his liege.
+Orsi—Orsomalanu—Rani reminded herself, held the door open.
+The boy cleared his throat before addressing his liege lord.
 “Your Majesty.”
 Hal looked up expectantly, and the page bowed to his king and the visiting dignitaries.
 “Holy Father, Your Grace.
 The Lady Rani arrives.”